Madein: 2022–2024: Pre-debut activities and debut as LimeLight

-2024–present: Re-debut as Madein, Gaeun's departure and sub unit
+2024–present: Re-debut as Madein

 On July 15, 2024, all SNS accounts belonging to LimeLight were rebranded as Madein, indicating that the group would start fresh under the group name Madein, with additional members.
 On July 29, all seven members were introduced, with Yeseo, Mashiro, Serina, and Nagomi joining the group.
 On August 14, it was announced that the group would be making their debut on September 3, 2024, with the extended play (EP) titled Rise.
 The EP was released digitally on September 3 and physically 17 days later.
 On September 24, it was reported that Madein signed contract with B Zone for their Japanese activities.
 Madein held their first-ever Japanese fan concert, titled "Madein Adventure 2024" on October 5 and 6 at the Orix Theater.

-On November 11, 2024, 143 Entertainment announced that Gaeun would temporarily halt her activities with Madein for health reasons.
+On November 11, 143 Entertainment announced that Gaeun would temporarily halt her activities with Madein for health reasons.
 Gaeun had also deleted all posts on her personal social media accounts and unfollowed her agency's and executive producer's accounts.
 An allegation that Gaeun had faced sexual harassment from the agency's CEO surfaced through a November 22 report by JBTC's Case Chief television programme, which 143 Entertainment denied the following day.
 Gaeun officially left the group on November 29, with 143 Entertainment citing "personal circumstances" as the reason for her departure while again denying the allegations of sexual harassment.
+Gaeun's exclusive contact with the agency remained in effect.

-In 2025, Madein was reorganized as a 6-member girl group and confirmed to have a comeback in February.
-Madein first single album Madein Forever was scheduled to release on February 14, with double lead singles "Saturn" and "Love, Afraid".
-"Saturn" contains a metaphor for a relationship that unfolds around Saturn which looks at the Sun from afar.
+In January 2025, Madein was reorganised as a 6-member girl group and was confirmed to have a new release in February.
+Their first single album, Madein Forever, was released on February 14, featuring double lead singles "Saturn" and "Love, Afraid".
+"Saturn" contains a metaphor for a relationship that unfolds around Saturn, which looks at the Sun from afar.
 "Love, Afraid" was a remake of Deux's unreleased song "Love, Fear".

-On May 14th, it was announced that Suhye would halt her activities due to personal reasons.
+On May 14, it was announced that Suhye would halt her activities due to personal reasons.
+On July 31, it was announced that the group's first subunit, Madein S, would be debuting in August, consisting of Mashiro, MiU, Serina, and Nagomi.
+On December 26, it was confirmed that Suhye and Yeseo have officially departed from the group.

-On July 31st, it was announced that the group's first sub unit, Madein S would be debuting in August, consisting of Mashiro, MiU, Serina, and Nagomi.
+In April 2025, a sexual harassment lawsuit was filed by Gaeun against the agency's CEO.
+A temporary injunction on her exclusive contract was obtained on 31 July 2026.